 From the outset, the day yet again, was supremely well organised and every resource needed was brought along, all we needed to do was provide a venue big enough to cater for all the primary children who wanted to attend.
 Jacqui took charge of the children from the second they arrived grouping them so that they sat with other children from other Primary schools (essential in a transition activity).

 This was a fantastic workshop offering students the opportunity to engage in a hands-on practical activity bringing together elements of science, geography and enterprise.
 Students thoroughly enjoyed the day and were on-task throughout.
-As a geography teaching our focus of crime allowed students to challenge their perceptions of the subject area and to realise through the activities the impact crime has on people, areas and society.
+In geography teaching our focus on crime allowed students to challenge their perceptions of the subject area and to realise through the activities the impact crime has on people, areas and society.